Achievable logoAchievable logo

 Phenols

-In biology, they cycle between reduced hydroquinones and oxidized quinones (as in ubiquinones), enabling electron transport in respiratory and photosynthetic pathways.
-The ring system’s ability to accommodate these redox changes underpins numerous cellular processes.
+In biological systems, they can cycle between reduced hydroquinones and oxidized quinones (as in ubiquinones).
+This reversible redox chemistry supports electron transport in respiratory and photosynthetic pathways.
+The aromatic ring’s ability to accommodate these oxidation-state changes is what makes these molecules effective redox carriers.

 Representative intramolecular oxidative phenol coupling